-The 2017 Best Cocktail Bar in Portland results were surprising.
+The Results for the 2017 Best Cocktail Bar in Portland are surprising.

 Teardrop Lounge, which has topped this list every year other than 2011 suddenly dropped to number four.
 In its place, the next top choices all bumped up one.
 New this year: Mint/820, Laurelhurst Market, The Driftwood Room, and Bible Club.
 If you are into cocktails or planning the ultimate bar crawl, these places should be on your list.